IbraheemGanayim/flask-openai-project/README.md

-# 🎯 **Flask OpenAI Assignment** 🚀
+# 🎯 **Flask OpenAI Project** 🚀

-Welcome to the **Flask OpenAI Assignment** repository!
+Welcome to the **Flask OpenAI Project** repository!
 This project demonstrates a containerized Flask application that interacts with a PostgreSQL database, powered by **Docker**.
 It includes a simple question-answering API, database integration using **SQLAlchemy** and automated database migrations via **Alembic**.
 Unit tests are also implemented to ensure the robustness of the `/ask` API endpoint. 💪

 ---